 The Shepherd of the Hills is another farm that transforms during fall.

-Starting September 24th you can take your family to enjoy jeep hayrides, scarecrow building, pumpkin picking, as well as plenty of other fall activities.
+Starting September 23rd and going through October 30th, you can take your family to enjoy jeep hayrides, scarecrow building, pumpkin picking, as well as plenty of other fall activities.

 While you’re there, make sure to get a scoop of their hand-dipped pumpkin spiced ice cream.